Kleptoplasty: Ciliates

+Euglenozoa

+The first and only case of kleptoplasty within Euglenozoa belongs to the species Rapaza viridis, the earliest diverging lineage of Euglenophyceae.
+This microorganism requires a constant supply of a strain of Tetraselmis microalgae, which it ingests to extract chloroplasts.
+The kleptoplasts are then progressively transformed into ones that resemble the permanent chloroplasts of the remaining Euglenophyceae.
+Cells of Rapaza viridis can survive for up to 35 days with these kleptoplasts.

+Kleptoplasty is considered the mode of nutrition of the euglenophycean common ancestor.
+It is hypothesized that kleptoplasty allowed for various events of horizontal gene transfer that eventually allowed the establishment of permanent chloroplasts in the remaining Euglenophyceae.

+Animals

 Rhabdocoel flatworms

-Two species from the group of marine flatworms known as the rhabdocoels, Baicalellia solaris and Pogaina paranygulgus, have been found to constitute another type of animal that displays kleptoplasty.
+Two species of rhabdocoel marine flatworms, Baicalellia solaris and Pogaina paranygulgus, make use of kleptoplasty.
 The group was previously classified as having algal endosymbionts, though it was already discovered that the endosymbionts did not contain nuclei.

 While consuming diatoms, B. solaris and P. paranygulus, in a process not yet discovered, extract plastids from their prey, incorporating them subepidermally, while separating and digesting the frustule and remainder of the diatom.
 In B. solaris the extracted plastids, or kleptoplasts, continue to exhibit functional photosynthesis for a short period of roughly 7 days.
 As the two groups are not sister taxa, and the trait is not shared among groups more closely related, there is evidence that kleptoplasty evolved independently within the two taxa.